eadsjr/pgdoc/doc/node/CRUD_Examples.md

 You can also use this maxMatch feature to ensure a unique value in the first place.

-> IDs provided by pgdoc.requestID() will be unique for that database, so this should not be necessary for them.
+> IDs provided by pgdoc.requestID() will be unique for that database, so this should not normally be necessary for them.

 ``` js
 let storeUnique = async () => {